resyncgg/dacquiri/README.md

 Missing an authorization check?
 That's a compile-time error.

 Missing DACquiri?
-That's *your* error.
+That's a *dev-time* error.

 ## How it works